Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/time-as-a-loop.md

 Do you recall the [NCPD projection just outside of Misty's (external source)](https://www.reddit.com/r/LowSodiumCyberpunk/comments/14kkynb/outside_mistys_shop_never_seen_this_before/)?
 A man with the appearance of Peter Horvath:

 1. Charges forward with presumably deadly intent.
-2. Falls backwards to gunshot wounds.
+2. Falls backwards to gunshot wounds by a police officer.

 Later when investigating a BD with River Ward, we can see the following events: